 If you’re married, coordinate with your spouse, whether it’s so you can both remain in the workforce until a planned date, or you can harmonize your overall financial plans.
 Other family members may also have expectations about how you’re going to spend your post-65 years, so you may want to touch base with them as well.

 If you’re eligible for Social Security or an employer-sponsored workplace pension, or you have a private retirement savings account, make sure you understand what your options are for taking or deferring income from those sources, and the implications for each option.
 If you are married and there are multiple potential sources of retirement income for you to draw from, the task of optimizing income from all these sources may be complex, requiring careful consideration.

 Finally, you’ll probably want to think about how you want the rest of your life to look and how you’re going to address challenges, such as unexpected health care costs, that could arise.

-All in all, a plan to work after the age of 65—a “never-retire” retirement plan—can provide a source of continued income and fulfillment, whether it provides the chance to remain in a work setting that is personally rewarding, explore something new, or help strengthen your financial position for the coming years.
+All in all, a plan to work after the age of 65—a “never-retire” retirement plan—can provide a source of continued income and fulfillment.
+Choosing not to retire provides the chance to remain in a work setting that is personally rewarding, explore something new, and help strengthen your financial position for the coming years.

 We love when you leave comments so we can get to know you better.
 Thank you to Rosemary and Landroll for the inspiring notes below.
 Working makes us feel alive and active as well!